NY Through The Lens - the coffee table book is now available worldwide!!!!

 The most common question I get every day is what camera I shoot with.
 The photos in the book and the majority of the photos on my blog have been taken with Sony cameras.

 I started using Sony cameras when I first began pursuing photography professionally back in 2010 based on the suggestion of a very close friend and a lot of research.
 I spoke on a blog panel during a photography conference in the summer of 2012.
 It was because of that amazing speaking opportunity that I became acquainted with Sony since someone from Sony was in the audience during my panel.
-I partnered with Sony in 2013 and in April of 2014.
+I partnered with Sony in 2013 and became one of 10 contracted Sony Artisans of Imagery worldwide in April of 2014.
 The choice to partner with Sony was a natural one for me since I had already been enthusiastically using Sony cameras for my professional photography.

 Because this photography book is inclusive of my photographic journey from the start up until now, it also includes photos that I took with my initial no-frills point-and-shoot camera as well as some mobile photos since I am very passionate about mobile photography.